Email encryption status - Security Information

 In cases where you notice this difference in the actual email address and the From address in the email, you can be extra cautious and avoid disclosing any important information by replying to the email or following any instructions in the email.

 Unauthenticated and suspicious emails are automatically identified by Zoho Mail.
-A warning message is displayed in the Preview of these unauthenticated emails.
+A warning message is displayed in the Preview of these unauthenticated emails with options to Report Spam or to Trust the sender.
 This warning label can appear in different scenarios:

 - Unconfirmed Sender - When the actual sender is not the same as the person/ company who appears to send the email.